EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 Note the different response status code for the request.

-- Store the draft record ID in the variable `record_id` (which will differ from what you see below, since it is unique):
+- Store the draft record identifier in the variable `record_id` (which will differ from what you see below, since it is unique):

 ```python
 >>> res = r.json()